 The Gemmini generator includes a C matrix multiplication library which wraps the calls to the custom Gemmini instructions.
-The software directory of the generator includes the aforementioned library and macros, as well as bare-metal tests, and some FireMarshal workloads to run the tests in a Linux environment.
-In particular, the matrix multiplication C library can be found in the software/gemmini-rocc-tests/include/gemmini.h file.
+The software directory of the generator (within the generator repository in generators/gemmini/software) includes the aforementioned library and macros, as well as bare-metal tests, and some FireMarshal workloads to run the tests in a Linux environment.
+In particular, the matrix multiplication C library can be found in the generators/gemmini/software/gemmini-rocc-tests/include/gemmini.h file.

 The Gemmini generator generates a C header file based on the generator parameters.
 This header files gets compiled together with the matrix multiplication library to tune library performance.
-The generated header file can be found under software/gemmini-rocc-tests/include/gemmini_params.h
+The generated header file can be found under generators/gemmini/software/gemmini-rocc-tests/include/gemmini params.h